 Fact Sheet: Barbershop Harmony Society

-● Barbershop Harmony Society or BHS.
-The Society’s full legal name is the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, Inc. or SPEBSQSA, Inc. (Note: no periods between letters of abbreviated form.
+Barbershop Harmony Society or BHS.
+The Society’s full legal name is the Society for the Preservation and Encouragement of Barber Shop Quartet Singing in America, Incorporated. or SPEBSQSA, Incorporated.
+(Note: no periods between letters of abbreviated form.
 “Barber Shop” is styled as two words in the full legal name only; in all other uses, “barbershop” is a single word.)

-● Administered by a professional staff of 35+ at Harmony Hall in Nashville, Tennessee
+Administered by a professional staff of 20+ at Harmony Hall in Nashville, Tennessee.

 Size and reach

-● Approximately 700 chapters in the United States and Canada
+Approximately 740 choruses in the United States and Canada

-● In 2018, membership policy was expanded to include all people.
+In 2018, membership policy was expanded to include all people.
 More than 1,400 women are enrolled as Members.

-● Affiliated organizations in: Australia, Finland, Germany, Great Britain, Holland, Ireland, New Zealand, The Netherlands, South Africa, Spain, Sweden.
-There are also barbershop singers in more than 30 countries, including Argentina, Brazil, China, Denmark, Hungary, Iceland, Japan, Saudi Arabia, Uganda, and the United Arab Emirates.
+Affiliated organizations in: Australia, Finland, Germany, Great Britain, Holland, Ireland, New Zealand, The Netherlands, South Africa, Spain, Sweden.
+There are also barbershop singers in more than 30 countries, including Argentina, Brazil, China, Denmark, Hungary, Iceland, India, Japan, Russia, Saudi Arabia, Turkey, Uganda, and the United Arab Emirates.